pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

 ---

-## 2. Wireframe Development
+## 2. Page / Component Development

-It is expected that during the UI / UX process, each team member created a unique wireframe for the group project application.
-Each group member will now be responsible for implementation of that wireframe, or the wireframe assigned to them by the group.

-This section will detail the requirements for each wireframe.
+This section will get into the specific of what pages on your application need to have.
+Not all pages will need more than one component (in addition to using the generic components).
+Not all pages will make use of all CRUD operations to call all types of endpoints (GET, PUT, POST, DELETE) - cases like this will be justified in the page README.

+I'll reiterate that I would recommend assigning a group member to a wireframe, but if you as a group would rather break it into team members who manage component layout versus service layout versus testing, you as a group may make that call.

 Each wireframe, in addition to utilizing the generic components of at minimum header, footer, and navigation bar, must
-**implement a minimum of one component** unique to the wireframe.
+- **implement a minimum of one component** unique to the page.
   - [Section 2.1.](#21-components-requirements) details the component requirements
   - [Section 2.2.](#22-data-binding-and-directives) details data binding & directives requirements
   - [Section 2.3.](#23-forms-implementation) details form implementation requirements
   - [Section 2.4.](#24-component-methods) details component method requirements
   - [Section 2.5.](#25-service-integration) details service integration requirements
   - [Section 2.6.](#26-code-efficiency) details code efficiency requirements
   - [Section 2.7.](#27-unit-testing) details unit testing requirements

-**NOTE** If your assigned wireframe has no purpose for a specifically required elements (in particular down in service integration),
-you may justify why it unsuitable in context of the wireframe and application intent.
-Add justifications to a file named
-`exemptions.md`, with a content header of the wireframe / application page name applying for exemption.
+- have a `PAGENAME-README.md` file to document exemptions to the generic requirements.

 ### 2.1.
 Component(s) Requirements